KingiDE/Taskify/README.md

 Also, to correctly format on save, you can modify your Code editor's settings to use Biome as the default formatter for `.ts`, `.js` and `.svelte` files.

 **Scripts:** <br/>
-There three two important scripts in the `package.json` file: `ts-check` checks for any TypeScript errors, `biome-check` lints the code, formats it (even without the extension installed) and points out possible errors.
+There three important scripts in the `package.json` file: `ts-check` checks for any TypeScript errors, `biome-check` lints the code, formats it (even without the extension installed) and points out possible errors.
 Additionally, you can run `svelte-check` to get notified about any Svelte errors.

 ## ❓️ Help